Kinderegg learning program at ViteMeir in collaboration with teacher education (HVL)

 Practice-relevant teaching for the university college

-Science center coordinator for HVL, Hege Stein, believes that ViteMeir is a toolbox for HVL, and a place where student teachers meet students in an arena full of practical learning activities.
+The science center coordinator for HVL, Hege Stein, believes that ViteMeir is a toolbox for HVL, and a place where student teachers meet students in an arena full of practical learning activities.

 Heidi Breili Bøthun